boystrange/ProgramVerification/src/Chapter/AexpBexp.lagda.md

                    ∀{A : Set} -> Bool -> A -> A -> A.

-We escape the difficulty by means of the `with` construct which is polymorphic.
+We escape the difficulty by means of the `with` construct.

 Finally the case `a == Plus a1 a2` is an immedite consequence of the induction hypotheses `h1` and `h2`, but these are used inside the